ojisanchamchi/ruby_ikuzo/README.md

 ### CLI

 Outputs vary because messages are chosen at random.
+Ikuzo commits automatically; add `--no-commit` if you only want to print the message.

-Print a random message (default: feat):
+Commit with a random message (default: feat):

 $ ikuzo
-feat: main linted the vibes not the code
+git commit -m "feat: main linted the vibes not the code" [main abc1234] feat: main linted the vibes not the code 1 file changed, 1 insertion(+)
 ```

-Print a random message from a specific category:
+Print a random message from a specific category without committing:

-$ ikuzo funny
+$ ikuzo funny --no-commit
 This commit was pair-programmed with caffeine.
 ```

-Commit with a random message (requires staged changes in Git):
+Commit with a random message explicitly (also default behavior):

 $ ikuzo commit
 git commit -m "It compiled on my machine, scout's honor."